Blendify/blender-manual/blender_docs/manual/render/cycles/nodes/types/shaders/volume_absorption.rst

    Volume Absorption Shader.

-The *Volume Absorption* node allows light to be absorbed as is passes through the volume.
+The *Volume Absorption* node allows light to be absorbed as it passes through the volume.
 Typical usage for this node would be water and colored glass.